sherin4394/Technical_Writing/TechnicalArticle.md

 # Agile Ceremonies
 ## Introduction
 Agile is a collection of principles used in software development and project management.
 Agile helps teams to focus and deliver the tasks efficiently, thus delivering value to the stakeholders.
-<br/> The following figure depicts the flow diagram of the `Agile-Scrum Framework`.
+<br/> The following figure depicts the flow diagram of the [Agile-Scrum Framework](https://www.atlassian.com/agile/scrum).
 <br/>
 ![Agile Scrum Framework](https://user-images.githubusercontent.com/99114569/153355990-4e5fb9ae-cfc6-4ce4-9010-c07b56ea4a85.jpg)
 The basic idea of Agile methodology is the continuous delivery of working software in iterations.
 In Scrum, one of the Agile methodologies, the software is delivered in time-boxed iterations called `Sprint`.
 Each sprint focuses on one goal and lasts for a one- to two-week period.
 The Scrum project team comprises three roles, they are `development team members, product owner, and scrum master`.